 Are you planning on going on the Road to Hana on your Maui trip?
 We have the best Road to Hana Itinerary for you!
 This is a must-do activity if you’re planning a trip to Maui.
 This famous winding road takes you through some of the most breathtaking landscapes on the island.

-It can be overwhelming for first-time travelers to decide which stops are worth your time.
+It can be overwhelming for first-time travelers to decide which stops are worth their time.
 Well, fear not!
 We’ve curated a list of some of the best spots to visit on your Road to Hana adventure.

 Overview of The Road to Hana